zhihu/Matisse/README.md

 ```

 #### More
-Find more details about Matisse in wiki.
+Find more details about Matisse in [wiki](https://github.com/zhihu/Matisse/wiki).

 ## Contributing
  - To contribute with a small fix, simply create a pull request.
  - Better to open an issue to discuss with the team and the community if you're intended to work on something BIG.
+Also you can check our [roadmap](https://github.com/zhihu/Matisse/wiki/Roadmap).
  - Please follow [Code Style for Contributors](https://source.android.com/source/code-style) of AOSP.

 ## Thanks